7 min read

 Consumers are typically stream processing engines that subscribe to data from streams and manipulate or analyze that data to look for alerts and insights.
 There are lots of options to choose from, and more are on the way.
 Let’s look at what your options are for each stage.

-Data producers collect the data from data sources, convert it to the desired format, and publish the data into streaming platforms such as Apache Kafka and MapR Streams.
+Data producers collect the data from data sources, convert it to the desired format, and publish the data into streaming platforms such as Apache Kafka and MapR Event Store.
 Apache Flume is commonly used as a producer to Kafka.
 StreamSets is an up-and-coming data collector that may be worth a look.

 Apache Flume is a distributed system for efficiently collecting, aggregating, and moving large amounts of data.
 Flume has a source and sink architecture.
 A Flume source collects the event data from the data sources.
-A Flume sink puts the event into an external repository, which is often a streaming system like Apache Kafka or MapR Streams.
+A Flume sink puts the event into an external repository, which is often a streaming system like Apache Kafka or MapR Event Store.

 StreamSets Data Collector is open source software for the development and operation of complex data flows.
 It provides a graphical IDE for building ingest pipelines.
 StreamSets can help you connect with Kafka without writing a single line of code.
 StreamSets Data Collector includes out-of-the-box connectors for Kafka and many other sources and destinations.